Morrissey: Animal rights advocacy

 During an interview with Simon Armitage in 2010, Morrissey said that "you can't help but feel that the Chinese are a subspecies" due to their "horrific" treatment of animals.
 Armitage said: "He must have known it would make waves, he's not daft.
 But clearly, when it comes to animal rights and animal welfare, he's absolutely unshakable in his beliefs.
 In his view, if you treat an animal badly, you are less than human."

 At a concert in Warsaw on 24 July 2011, Morrissey stated, "We all live in a murderous world, as the events in Norway have shown, with 97 [sic] dead.
 Though that is nothing compared to what happens in McDonald's and Kentucky Fried Shit every day."
-His comments, referencing the 2011 Norway attacks which resulted in the killing of 77 people, were described as crude and insensitive by NME.
+His comments, referencing the 2011 Norway attacks that resulted in the killing of 77 people, were described as crude and insensitive by NME.
 He later elaborated on his statement, saying, "If you quite rightly feel horrified at the Norway killings, then it surely naturally follows that you feel horror at the murder of ANY innocent being.
 You cannot ignore animal suffering simply because animals 'are not us'."

-In February 2013, after much speculation, it was reported that the Staples Center had agreed for the first time ever to make every vendor in the arena completely vegetarian for Morrissey's performance on 1 March, contractually having all McDonald's vendors close down.
+In February 2013, after much speculation, it was reported that the Staples Center had agreed for the first time to make every vendor in the arena completely vegetarian for Morrissey's performance on 1 March, contractually having all McDonald's vendors close down.
 In a press release, Morrissey stated, "I don't look upon it as a victory for me, but a victory for the animals."
 The request was previously denied to Paul McCartney.
 Despite these reports, the Staples Center retained some meat vendors while closing down McDonald's.
 Later in February, Morrissey cancelled an appearance on Jimmy Kimmel Live! after learning that the guests for that night also included the cast of Duck Dynasty, a reality show about a family who create duck calls for use in hunting.
 Morrissey referred to them as "animal serial killers".

-In 2014, Morrissey stated that he believed there is "no difference between eating animals and paedophilia.
+In 2014 Morrissey stated that he believed there is "no difference between eating animals and paedophilia.
 They are both rape, violence, murder."
-In September 2015, he expressed his revulsion at the "Piggate" scandal, saying that if Prime Minister David Cameron had really inserted "a private part of his anatomy" into the mouth of a dead pig's severed head while at university, then it showed "a callousness and complete lack of empathy entirely unbefitting a man in his position, and he should resign".
-Also in September, he called Australian politician Greg Hunt's campaign to cull 2 million invasive cats "idiocy", describing the cats as smaller versions of Cecil the lion.
+In September 2015 he expressed his revulsion at the "Piggate" scandal, saying that if Prime Minister David Cameron had really inserted "a private part of his anatomy" into the mouth of a dead pig's severed head while at university, then it showed "a callousness and complete lack of empathy entirely unbefitting a man in his position, and he should resign".
+Also in September, he called the Australian politician Greg Hunt's campaign to cull 2 million invasive cats "idiocy", describing the cats as smaller versions of Cecil the lion.

+Morrissey came under controversy in 2019 when he banned all meat products from a venue he was performing at in Houston, US.
+Several musicians criticised Morrissey and the ban, cancelling their show in protest.